andkon/andkon.github.io/_posts/2018-12-08-feet-of-fury.md

 After all that work, nothing really came of it.
 But on visiting home last year, I found the DV cam and tapes we'd filmed it on.
 And I realized, that after all my time making videos as a travel blogger, I might be able to actually create something my younger self would've been proud of.
 I finally had the sense of how to make something into what it should be.

 It's not the Feet of Fury that I thought I'd make.
 But 15 years later, it's at least something.
 It's a little bit absolution for all the frustration I made for myself with my teenage ambition.
-And it's also a model of how to do work, now: simply by doing it.
+And it's also a model of how to do work, now: by letting things slide.
 <!--more-->
 <iframe width="560" height="315" src="https://www.youtube.com/embed/oZPOsv6RYN4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>